Callee84/Project-JS/README.md

 Starting with the sticky navigation bar at the top that follows the visitor down through the page for quick and easy navigation through the website.
 The navigation bar also has a hover function which highlights the current position with a underline.
 This hover-function also appears on the contact form and in the footer on the social media links.

-The site has a "reveal function" which makes the different sections , which initially ar hidden, appear while scolling down.
+*There are three functions using JavaScript on the page* The site has a "reveal function" which makes the different sections , which initially ar hidden, appear while scolling down.
 In the contact seciton the is a contact-button which activates a pop-up window with a contact-form.
 Under the contact area the is a slideshow rolling with 6 different images.

 Under the slideshow there is some more contact info with phonenumber and an iframe contaning address to the companys fictitious location.

-THe footer contains links to various social media.
+The footer contains links to various social media.
+Clicking the will open link in an new tab.

 ***